firebase/firebase-unity-sdk/docs/readme.md

 ### Upcoming release
 - Changes
-    - Messaging: Deprecated the Dispose functions, as they are no longer necessary to use to clean up memory.
+    - Messaging: Deprecated the Dispose functions, as they are no longer necessary for cleaning up memory.

 ### 12.1.0
 - Changes